-Exercising during pregnancy can improve overall energy and makes getting back to pre-pregancy weight easier.
-The Department of Obstetrics and Gynaecology at Singapore General Hospital shares some safe pregnancy exercises.
+Exercising during pregnancy can improve overall energy and makes getting back to pre-pregnancy weight easier.
+The Department of Obstetrics and Gynaecology from Singapore General Hospital (SGH) shares tips for exercising during pregnancy.

 Keeping fit while you’re expecting has many advantages and makes getting back to your pre-pregnancy weight easier